 WARNING! – RACCOONS ARE A RABIES VECTOR SPECIES.
-RABIES HAS ENTERED THE STATE OF COLORADO.
-Do not touch a raccoon until you have spoken with a rehabilitator.
-If you are bitten or scratched, call your local health department for further instructions.
+Do not touch a raccoon until you have spoken Greenwood Wildlife.

 NO FOOD OR WATER!
 People often think that feeding an animal will make it feel better, but doing so can endanger its life.

-*If the raccoon requires immediate assistance, please call your local animal control office.
+*If the raccoon requires immediate assistance, please call your local Animal Control Officer.

 **If there has been any human, pet or farm animal contact, call your local health department FIRST.